-Natural Habitat Expeditions is the world’s only company to offer this unique sailboat-based adventure.
+An Exclusive Itinerary — No One Else Offers This Trip This unique sailboat-based itinerary is exclusively offered by Natural Habitat Adventures.
 While others cross the Drake Passage via cruise ship, we do it like the legendary explorers of old did – on an authentic sailing vessel!
 Except our modern sailboat has an ice-strengthened steel hull and state-of-the-art navigation and safety equipment, ensuring that our thrilling voyage is also a much safer one than expeditioners endured a century ago.

-- A Small-Group Wilderness Immersion
+A Small-Group Wilderness Immersion

-- A World-Class Skipper & Crew
+A World-Class Skipper & Crew

 We've scoured the globe to find the premier vessel, skipper and crew for this extraordinary expedition.
 You can rest assured that you'll be in the hands of preeminently qualified mariners as we cross the Drake Passage and navigate the polar waters of the Antarctic Peninsula.
 Our skipper, Ben Wallis, has been around or on boats since before he could walk.
 By the age of 16 he had sailed in the prestigious Sydney to Hobart Yacht Race, sparking his interest in Southern Ocean sailing.
 In 1997 at age 18, Ben began crewing on yachts in Antarctica alongside his father, a seasoned skipper in these waters.
 Since then he has worked his way up to skippering the 75-foot Australis, operating in both the Arctic & Antarctic polar regions for approximately eight months each year.
 Ben holds multiple certifications for offshore safety and sea survival training and guides a crew that is also exceedingly experienced in the Southern Ocean and Antarctic waters.

 Exclusive Camping Opportunities While some ships offer a chance for a single night’s camping on the ice, it happens in the company of up to 50 or 60 or more fellow travelers – not exactly the feel of a remote wilderness experience.
 Plus, these groups must arrive after dinner and be out by 5:30 am, without a chance to cook or really settle in for a camping experience on the ice.
 It's really just quick chance to sleep in the vicinity of many other fellow travelers.
-We, however, hold special permits from the National Science Foundation that allow us to spend up to six nights camping ashore (weather permitting), in locations far from any other human presence.
+We, however, hold special permits from the National Science Foundation that allow us to spend up to four nights camping ashore (weather permitting), in locations far from any other human presence.
 When we camp, it’s just us and the penguins and seals.
 While camping is optional, it’s usually a major highlight of our travelers’ experience.

 Extended Hiking Ashore for a True Wilderness Encounter Most visitors who travel to Antarctica aboard larger ships go ashore and essentially stand on the beach, perhaps walking a short distance in large groups.
 While even this opportunity can be exciting, often among multitudes of penguins, it pales in comparison to the chance to really explore away from the crowds.
 Our small group is able to hike farther, by ourselves, in the utter, vast, pristine silence of the polar world.
 This is a genuine wilderness experience, and it isn't available on other itineraries.

-- Guided Small-Group Kayaking Excursions
+Guided Small-Group Kayaking Excursions

-As part of our unwavering commitment to safety and comfort, we use the best and most up-to-date equipment available on the market, including top-quality safety and survival gear, tents, kayaks and camping equipment.
+The Best Expeditionary Equipment As part of our unwavering commitment to safety and comfort, we use the best and most up-to-date equipment available on the market, including top-quality safety and survival gear, tents, kayaks and camping equipment.
 Our gear is meticulously maintained, reducing the chance for unexpected mishaps as we travel.

 Highly Personalized Guiding

 While most Antarctica ship operators travel with onboard experts from naturalists to polar historians, few guests have a chance to interact with them personally.
 Most are consigned to attending lectures in the ship's lounge, rather than traveling with them side by side, asking myriad questions, and developing the kind of friendship that typically accompanies any shared genuine adventure.
 In contrast, our naturalist Expedition Leader provides a level of personalized service you just won't find on other Antarctica trips.
 With tremendous depth of knowledge and experience in the southern polar realm, as well as training and resources from WWF’s renowned scientists, our guide embodies why we hold a global reputation for hiring the very best!
 See Expedition Leader bios with traveler comments regarding the quality of our leaders.

-With Natural Habitat Expeditions, you receive our exclusive quality & value guarantee, clearly stating that we will meet the lofty expectations we set in our promotional materials.
+Our Quality-Value Guarantee Ensures Your Antarctica Expedition With Natural Habitat Expeditions, you receive our exclusive quality & value guarantee, clearly stating that we will meet the lofty expectations we set in our promotional materials.
 To our knowledge, this is the most ambitious guarantee made by any adventure travel company.
 Read our important promise.

-We all care about the planet, and on this adventure you can travel knowing that the emissions from your trip are 100% carbon-offset — Natural Habitat is the world’s first carbon-neutral travel company.
+Feel Good About the Way You Travel We all care about the planet, and on this adventure you can travel knowing that the emissions from your trip are 100-percent carbon-offset — Natural Habitat is the world’s first carbon-neutral travel company.

-- Natural Habitat is WWF's Travel Partner
+Natural Habitat is WWF's Travel Partner

-Because of our commitment to environmentally friendly travel, as well as the exceptional quality of our worldwide adventures, we have been chosen by World Wildlife Fund -- the world's leading environmental conservation organization -- as its worldwide travel partner, a designation that makes us exceedingly proud!
+Because of our commitment to environmentally friendly travel, as well as the exceptional quality of our worldwide adventures, we have been chosen by World Wildlife Fund – the world's leading environmental conservation organization – as its worldwide travel partner, a designation that makes us exceedingly proud!